Consumer Proposal

 Who Can File for a Consumer Proposal?

-The process of a consumer proposal is a journey filled with crucial steps that pave the way towards financial recovery.
-From the initial consultation with a licensed insolvency trustee to the final approval and implementation of the consumer proposal, each sub-section in this section will uncover the essential stages involved.
+The process of a consumer proposal is filled with crucial steps paving the way toward financial recovery.
+From the initial consultation with a licensed insolvency trustee to the final approval and implementation of the consumer proposal, let’s uncover the essential stages involved.
 We'll uncover the ins and outs of developing a proposal, navigating the negotiations with creditors, and the significance of submitting the proposal to creditors.
-Let's embark on this enlightening path to understanding the consumer proposal process.

 Step 1: Consultation with a Licensed Insolvency Trustee